Rosalee McGee

-Rosalee McGee, born Rosetta Saffold, presented herself as the wife of Willie McGee who was executed following controversial conviction for the rape of a white woman.
+Rosalee McGee, born Rosetta Saffold, presented herself as the wife of Willie McGee who was executed following his controversial conviction for the rape of a white woman.
 She represented herself as his wife and the mother of their children, a falsehood that was uncovered after the execution of Willie McGee.
+During the appellate process, Rosetta falsely accused McGee's accuser, Willette Hawkins, of raping McGee by forcing him into a sexual relationship.

 Early life

-Saffold was born on April 1, 1919 in Holmes County, Mississippi to parents, Henry Saffold and Nancy Williams.
+Saffold was born on April 1, 1919, in Holmes County, Mississippi to parents, Henry Saffold and Nancy Williams.
 She married at the age of twenty-two to a Lexington man named George Gilmore Jr. on December 13, 1941.

 Presenting herself as Willie McGee’s wife

 Saffold presented herself as the wife of Willie McGee who was on trial for the alleged rape of Wiletta Hawkins, a white woman in Laurel, Mississippi.
-This falsehood was uncovered by the author Alexander S. Heard uncovered while he was conducting research for his 2010 book.
+This falsehood was uncovered by the author Alexander S. Heard while he was conducting research for his 2010 book.

 Between 1941 and 1951, Saffold appeared under the name Rosalee McGee in newspaper articles where she was described as a “loyal wife” and “selfless mother” of four children.
 Appearing as McGee, Saffold spoke to inform the public about McGee’s case and advocate for his release.
 These speaking engagements were primarily funded by the Civil Rights Congress (CRC).
 The speeches started in June 1950 at a peace rally in Madison Square Garden, and resonated with black southerners who related to Willie’s story of injustice in the hands of white supremacy.

 During the trial, where Saffold continued to represent herself as McGee's wife, she presented a sworn affidavit against Mrs. Hawkins in which she stated that Willie and Mrs. Hawkins engaged in a consensual extramarital affair.
 In her statement, Saffold supported Willie’s allegation that Mrs. Hawkins had relentlessly pursued him and detailed Mrs. Hawkins’s frequent inappropriate pursuits of Willie, including how she once accosted them both on the streets of Laurel.

 While Willie was in jail, Saffold wrote letters to him and the Civil Rights Congress, advocating for his innocence.
 Her first letter, written in mid-1949, said: “I am the wife of Willie McGee who have been behind iron bars since Nov.
 1945.
 We have four children and no one to help me with them and I have been very quite until he get this last sentence in April.
 I am a poor colored woman and I need my husband with these four kids to help me having to send two away to Neb. and I wont to no will he go to the chair on June 3.
 Please save him for me.”